 The result is a perfectly addicting appetizer that’ll find itself as much at home at a tailgating party as it would for a fancy occasion like New Year’s Eve… Or even Valentine’s Day, which just happens to be right around the corner.

-I grabbed both a bottle of their Robert Mondavi Private Selection Cabernet and Pinot Noir for pairing with these arancini – The Cabernet for Rick, because he prefers big, bold wines, and the Pinot Noir for me, as I tend to lean towards the lighter varietals.
+I paired these Pimento Cheese Arancini with both a Cabernet and a Pinot Noir.
+The Cabernet for Rick, because he prefers big, bold wines, and the Pinot Noir for me, as I tend to lean towards the lighter varietals.
 We were both happy with our personalized choices, but I have to admit that I kept stealing some sips of his Cabernet – It just paired so nicely with the creamy texture and the sharp cheese in these risotto balls.